biorabbit/RegDDM/README.md

 ```

 Use the main function to automatically generate the stan model and
 summary the results.
 This could take ~10 minutes to run.
-The rows
+Some warnings
+may pop out depending on model convergence, which can be helped by
-starting with ‘beta\_’ are the posterior distributions of regression
+increasing iterations.
+The rows starting with ‘beta\_’ are the posterior
-parameters:
+distributions of regression parameters:

 ``` r
 fit = regddm(